ChanwO-o/FabFlix/README.md

     * web/src/SingleMovieServlet.java
     * web/src/SingleStarServlet.java

-    - #### Explain how Connection Pooling is utilized in the Fabflix code.
     Establishing connections to the database is a resource-heavy task, and thus connection pooling is used to reuse existing connections.
     Most servlets in our Fabflix code use Connection objects to communicate with the database.
     When needed, a servlet calls the getConnection() method on the DataSource object.